CambridgeRefugees/CambridgeRefugees/volunteer-info.md

 - Activities (Holiday Programme): Sharon
 - Activities (Cultural): Sue

+## Expenses

+CRRC will pay all agreed expenses for our volunteers, including transport and petrol costs.
+Please refer to the Family Support Team for advice on claiming any expenses you may incur.

 ## Policies and procedures

 CRRC has a number of policies and procedures.
 As volunteers, we all agree that we will abide by them.
 Since we work with vulnerable people, safeguarding is particularly important.
 If you have any concerns regarding safeguarding, please [contact our safeguarding officer (Ann)](safeguarding@cambridgerefugees.org).